kubernetes-sigs/kwok/site/content/en/_index.md

 <img align="right" width="180px" src="/favicon.svg">

-[kwok](https://sigs.k8s.io/kwok) is a toolkit that enables setting up a cluster of thousands of Nodes in seconds.
+[KWOK] is a toolkit that enables setting up a cluster of thousands of Nodes in seconds.
 Under the scene, all Nodes are simulated to behave like real ones, so the overall approach employs a pretty low resource footprint that you can easily play around on your laptop.

 So far we provide two tools:

-- **Kwok:** Core of this repo.
+- **kwok:** Core of this repo.
 It simulates thousands of fake Nodes.
-- **Kwokctl:** A CLI to facilitate creating and managing clusters simulated by Kwok.
+- **kwokctl:** A CLI to facilitate creating and managing clusters simulated by Kwok.

 ## Getting Started